 A vocal ensemble for individuals on the autism spectrum and their family and friends that runs for 10 weeks and is conducted by a team of graduate students from The Boston Conservatory's music education program.

-Step by Step! is a new dance program for children on the autism spectrum.
+Step by Step! is a dance program for children on the autism spectrum—and a new session for children with Down syndrome will be offered starting in spring 2017.
 Children ranging in age from 6 to 14 will learn the basics of dance while incorporating social skills, and the use of imagination and personal expression.
 The program is designed to accommodate 10 children per session, allowing for more individualized attention and focus.
 Children will dance to live music in a relaxed, fun environment.

 Each year, the Conservatory Connections program hosts an Autism-Friendly Performance (AFP) of one of its mainstage shows.
 These performances are open to anyone in the public on the autism spectrum and their families.